 For example, the Mars Hydro FC-E series are budget-oriented multi-bar style LED grow lights that are made with BridgeLux LED chips.
 Bridgelux is another high-end LED chip brand and the FC-E6500 has almost 4,000 BridgeLux chips running at 650W.

-However, after cultivators find its efficiency and advantages, the price of BridgeLux might go up.
+However, after cultivators find their efficiency and advantages, the price of BridgeLux might go up.
 So be hurried.

 We know that this seems like a lot to consider for making a purchase.
 However, getting a high-quality multi-bar LED grow light is an investment.